Sex can be fun but not everything frisky has to be risky!

 Broadly, these birth control methods can be classified into three different categories.

-Natural family planning methods doesn't involve any costs, medications, or physical side effects.
+Natural family planning methods don't involve any costs, medications, or physical side effects.
 A natural method is used to minimize the risks of any unintended pregnancies, though the results might not be highly guaranteed.

 Some of the most common natural methods include: